emqx/emqx-tutorial/faq/faq_en.md

 - Connection number: EMQ X creates 2 Erlang process for every MQTT connection, and every Erlang process consumes some resource.
 With more connections, more resource is required.

-- Everage throughput: Throughput means (pub message number + sub message number) per second.
-With higher throughput number, more resource will be used for handling route and message delivery in EMQ X.
+- Everage throughput: Throughput means (pub message number + sub message number) processed by EMQ X per second.
+With higher throughput value, more resource will be used for handling route and message delivery in EMQ X.

 - Payload size: With bigger size of payload, more memory and CPU are required for message cache and processing.